 Dental Implant Tooth Replacements Reverse The Aging Process

-Full Mouth Toothl Implants are used for support restoration that resembles a natural group of missing teeth.
+Full Mouth Tooth Implants work as support restoration that resembles a natural group of missing teeth.
 The dentist must first determine how many implants are needed and what type of prosthesis is the right one for you.
 Making use of a dental tomography or 3D CT Scan, the surgeons will determine where your nerves are, and you muscle positions, allowing your implants to be painless and perfectly placed.

 Patients with severely decayed teeth or gum disease are more prone to jaw bone atrophy.
 If not treated properly, gingivitis can lead to a change in the bite and tooth loss.
 Furthermore, jaw bone loss affects the tooth’s supporting tissue and gives you a droopy face.